 Missing the Old Me

 I try to be realistic in my journey of managing life with psoriatic arthritis.
 I have come to terms with my limitations.
 They are simply my reality now.
-A reality that was not an easy one to accept.
+A reality that was not easy to accept.
 This reality also comes with frustrating days.
 Those are real too.

 "The way back then me" is how I refer to my former self, what I used to be like.
 The "way back then me" was determined, relentless, and knew what she wanted in life.
 The "way back then me" would work tirelessly to clean and refurbish a mobile home that most thoughts was only good for a wood pile.
-Boy, did I enjoy the looks on people’s faces that would come see my trailer after the work was done?
+Boy, did I enjoy the looks on people's faces that would come see my trailer after it was done?